pauldu1/Diamond-Price-Prediction-in-SAS/README.md

 run;

 ```
-After removing the duplicates and records with zero values, the total number of records of diamond dataset – diamonds_clean is 53,775.
+After removing the duplicates and records with zero values, the total number of observations is 53,775.

 ### Histogram for Individual Variables
 ```